Group Testing with Prior Statistics: Background

-In our probabilistic model, we choose to translate the sparsity requirement of Combinatorial Group Testing into the following natural \textit{sparse property}: the \textit{expected number of defective items} $\mu$ satisfies $\mu=\sum_{i=1}^{\np}{p_i}\ll\np$.
-The \textit{average error probability}\footnote{Since our model is probabilistic, we ambiguously sometime use the term \lq\lq{}error probability\rq\rq{} stand for $\et$ in this paper.} $P_{e}\geq 0$ is defined by $P_{e} = \Pr[\ivt \not=\ovt]$.
-In our design, an \textit{a prior} upper bound of average error probability $\ue$ is chosen such that $\ue \geq \et$, where $\ue$ serves as a fixed baseline for the error probability varies according to different applications.
-Furthermore we denote the entropy of population vector by $H(\ivt) = \sum_{i=1}^{\np} H(p_i)$ where $H\left(p_i\right)$ is the binary entropy function.
+In our probabilistic model, we choose to translate the sparsity requirement in CGT into the following natural \textit{sparse property}: the \textit{expected number of defective items} $\mu$ satisfies $\mu=\sum_{i=1}^{n}{p_i}\ll\np$.
+The \textit{average probability of error}\footnote{For simplicity we sometime use the term ``probability of error'' stand for $\et$ throughout the paper.} is defined by $\et:=\Pr\left(\ivt\neq \ovt\right)$ where the randomness is over the realizations of the population vector $\ivt$ and the testing algorithms.
+In our design, an upper bound $\uet$ on $\et$ is selected before testing the items.
+The upper bound $\uet$ serves as a fixed \textit{error threshold} such that the considered algorithm is guaranteed to have an average probability of error satisfying $\et\leq \uet$.

-Our algorithms perform a sequence of measurements and guarantee that $\ovt$ matches $\ivt$ with high probability.
-A test is a subset $\ts\subseteq\tps$ to be measured, the \textit{testing procedure} is the collection of all tests (possibly in order).
-The objective is to minimize the number of tests $\nt$, given the choice of $\ue$, that allows the reconstruction of the output vector.
+{Group testing algorithms based on the previously introduced framework perform a sequence of measurements and guarantee that $\ovt$ matches $\ivt$ with high probability.
+The objective is to minimize the number of tests $\nt$, and meanwhile to guarantee the reconstruction of the population vector with a ``small'' probability of error.